yashaslokesh/yashaslokesh.github.io/content/modular-multiplication-circle.md

 and I was instantly entranced by the curious shapes being created by this visualization.
 The creator linked to [this demonstration](https://demonstrations.wolfram.com/ModularMultiplicationOnACircle/), and I decided to recreate the image in Python.
-I usually use [`pygame`](https://www.pygame.org/news), but the creator used pygame to generate their images, so I thought, "Hmmmm, let's try something different."
-I've been meaning to learn [`pycairo`](https://pycairo.readthedocs.io/en/latest/), so I figured this would be the perfect opportunity: I can learn this graphics library by make a cool-looking math visual.
+I usually use [`pygame`](https://www.pygame.org/news), but the creator used pygame to generate their images.
+I wanted to try something different, and I've been meaning to learn [`pycairo`](https://pycairo.readthedocs.io/en/latest/), so I figured this would be the perfect opportunity: I can learn this graphics library by make a cool-looking math visual.